Minnesota’s Economic News — W/E 10/22/21

 5. Amazon (New York, 2018): $2.6 billion

-It is easy to see from the sheer numbers of the figures above that subsidies are costly to taxpayers.
-They cost state governments that have to be taken from other public services.
-Sometimes states might raise taxes in order to raise funds to provide these subsidies.
-But apart from their sheer cost, there are also some other reasons why subsidies do not work.
+It is easy to see from the figures above that subsidies are costly to taxpayers.
+They cost state governments by requiring funds that must pulled from other public services.
+Sometimes states raise taxes in order to provide these subsidies.
+But apart from their sheer cost, there are other reasons why subsidies do not work.
 Some of the reasons include the following;

 The state of Maryland for instance offered amazon incentives totaling $8.7bn.
 New Jersey’s incentives amounted to $7 billion.
 But Amazon ended up choosing New York and Virginia based on the fact that, that’s where most skilled employees tend to live or want to live.
 Based on this, there is a chance, Amazon was still going to move to the places it selected regardless of the availability of incentives.